 03 May Taking an Elderly Parent to a Doctor’s Appointment

 Whenever possible it’s always a good idea for adult children to take their elderly parents to doctor’s appointment.
-Adult children can provide great support for an aging parent at a doctor’s visit.
-Filling-out paperwork, taking notes, and communicating a parent’s concerns and complaints to the doctor are all a big help to an aging parent.
-Simply driving to a doctor’s appointment is an ideal opportunity to have open communication with a parent about their health concerns.
-And, it’s always a benefit to have two people in the room to remember what the doctor said.
+Helping to fill-out paperwork, taking notes, and communicating a parent’s questions and concerns to the doctor are all a big help to an aging parent.
+Furthermore, simply driving to a doctor’s appointment is an ideal opportunity to have open communication with a parent about their health concerns.
+Of course, it is also always a benefit to have two people in the room to remember what the doctor said.

 Preparing for the Doctor’s Appointment

 Make a list.
 Help your parents write a list of the specific health concerns they wish to discuss with the doctor.
 Don’t overwhelm the doctor with too much information.
 Prioritize in order 3 – 4 of the the most important items a parent needs to go over.

 Come prepared.
 Bring your parent’s actual prescription bottles in a bag to the appointment.
 Discuss with the doctor any side effects your parent has been experiencing.
 Know the location of your parent’s healthcare insurance cards and driver’s license and make copies for yourself.
 Make sure the doctor’s office has your parent’s advance healthcare directives and medical power of attorney in their records.
 Have the dates of a parent’s most recent colonoscopy and eye exam.